 - An overview of men's anti-violence advocacy (Flood, 2003);

-- A comprehensive academic bibliography on engaging men and men's anti-violence advocacy.
+This is only a fraction of the scholarship on men and violence prevention, and XY includes a comprehensive academic bibliography on engaging men and men's anti-violence advocacy.

 What can men do in their everyday lives to prevent and reduce men’s violence against women?
 How can men speak up and step in the face of violence and violence-supportive behaviours?
 Reports such as Men Speak Up provide detailed guidance and discussion, while this XY collection features a range of guides and discussions on the action men can take.